-Physical Therapist Testimonial: Lauran D., "If you don't give patients tools that empower them, they're going to keep coming back"
+Physical Therapist Testimonial: Lauran D., "If you don't give patients tools that empower them to keep going, they're just going to keep on coming back"

 From College Sports to Workers’ Comp

 In college, Lauran volunteered with the basketball and soccer teams, partly as a way to overcome her shyness.
 But make no mistake, these weren’t your run-of-the-mill college teams – this is the legendary Lady Vols and SEC tournament winning soccer teams we’re talking about.
 As a part of the team, she went on a trip to North Carolina, and she found the state so beautiful she decided to apply to (and attend) Duke University to become a Doctor of Physical Therapy.
 After college, Lauran started working at outpatient clinics, and eventually focused on workers’ compensation cases because they aimed at “trying to help people get better faster to do the job they need to get on with their lives, and I like that approach”.
 We asked Lauran what had brought her to SWORD after twelve years working in clinics: “[SWORD] was completely different.
 It was very technology-based and technically I’m a millennial but I didn’t grow up with technology, so I knew I would be expanding my boundaries.
 It would challenge me.”
 That’s our kind of people.